-TikTok has surged in popularity, surpassing the likes of Facebook, Instagram, YouTube, and Snapchat in monthly App Store installs and Q4 2018 worldwide downloads.
+Recently, TikTok has surpassed the likes of Facebook, Instagram, Messenger, and Snapchat in Q3 2019 App Store and Google Play installs.
 While the app doesn’t appear to differ much from other looping, short-form video-sharing apps, TikTok has enticed and captivated consumers with a proclivity for binge-watching video content.

-- TikTok’s user base is largely based in India at 43% of all users.
+- TikTok’s user base is largely based in India at 43% of new users.

 - Users typically spend around 52 minutes per day on the app.

 - The #RaindropChallenge has over 978 million views on TikTok.

 - Android use of the app is more popular than iOS.